 Handy tip: have 3 large plates ready to hold the three components (wontons, noodles and veg) separately once they're cooked.

-The egg noodles and wontons both take about 3 to 4 minutes to cook in boiling water.
+The egg noodles and wontons both take about 3 to 4 minutes in cooking time, on high heat.
 Meanwhile, the vegetables take just 1 minute.

-If cooking all 30 wontons, cook half at a time to avoid overcrowding the pot.
+Handy tip 2: cook the wontons about 15 pieces at a time to avoid overcrowding the pot.

-To assemble, add noodles into a soup bowl followed by wontons then the vegetables.
+To assemble, add egg noodles into serving bowls, add the wontons then the vegetables.
 Lastly, add as much of the wonton soup as you want!

 Tips for making the perfect wonton noodle soup